As discussed recently, Coventry City went through a period of manufacturing their own kits from 1999-2004.

 That 1999-2000 season was the third in which Ipswich Town produced kits under their own Punch (as in Suffolk Punch, the horse on their crest) brand.

-There were differences between it and the Coventry one – raglan sleeves, narrower panels and the fact that were black rather than white, but it was something of a coincidence that the two clubs were clad so similarly on the road.
+There were differences between it and the Coventry one – raglan sleeves, narrower panels and the fact that were black rather than white, but it was something of a coincidence that the two clubs were clad so similarly on the road in successive seasons.

-While Coventry had new kits for 2000-01, Ipswich had the same set for their first season back in the top flight, but Coventry’s stripes at home meant that Ipswich wore all-blue at Highfield Road, avoiding a situation where it would have looked like they were in their hosts’ old change kit.
+However, Coventry had new kits for 2000-01, and the striped home strip meant that Ipswich wore all-blue at Highfield Road, avoiding a situation where it would have looked like they were in their hosts’ old change kit.